top of page

 History

 During Queen Victoria's reign, In the 1800s, dinner was usually served around 9:00 pm.
 But this left many with a horrible problem- a sinking feeling in the afternoon.
-Anne Russell, the seventh duchess of Bedford, had a solution- afternoon tea.
-When she invited her friend over, Queen Victoria, it quickly got her approval and became a trend in the English household.
+Anne Russell, the seventh Duchess of Bedford, had a solution- afternoon tea.
+When she invited her friend, Queen Victoria, it quickly got her approval and became a trend in the English household.

-One of these days, the duchess served a victorian sponge cake very similar to the one served today.
-The cake quickly became one of the queen's favorite, which helped it gain popularity.
+One of these days, the duchess served a Victorian sponge cake very similar to the one served today.
+The cake quickly became one of the queen's favorites, which helped it gain popularity.

 This cake was, however, much denser than today's version.
 The only rising agent was the eggs and some elbow grease whipping air into them.
 The very first sponge cakes were seen to have been made around the 1400s; these were closer to a biscuit than what we would consider a cake.
 Before this time, cakes were made with yeast!

 In 1843, Alfred Bird made the first baking powder.
-The story is very sweet; his wife had several health problems, so to help her, he wanted to make bread without yeast- and thus came baking powder.
+The story is charming; his wife had several health problems, so to help her, he wanted to make bread without yeast- and thus came baking powder.
 At this point, the cake was named the Victorian Sponge Cake.

 sugar, caster sugar, European sugar,, bakers sugar, ultra fine sugar, ultra fine, granulated, powder sugar